 - Ad-averse users – Modern users are adept at avoiding all kinds of advertising.
 People are trained to close an ad and not even notice its content.
 This makes in-app ads a challenge for companies.
 If app ads do not deliver the traction advertisers expect, they will soon stop coming.
 Thus, those currently using in-app ads are in danger of drowning on a sinking ship.

 - Retaining users – User retention is becoming a big problem for smaller apps in the market.
 Most major apps now are consolidating and muscling out smaller players.
-Even users find it easier dealing with branded apps that come with a certain level of trust.
+Even users find it easier to deal with branded apps that come with a certain level of trust.
 Thus, apps today have to offer something extra special to stay alive in the market.

 - Defining premium – When app users pay money today, they expect something truly premium.
 This expectation is even more apparent when the app is not necessarily one of the biggest names in the app market.
 Thus, finding and developing premium features is becoming a big problem.
-Companies using a free online app marker do not necessarily have the bandwidth to survive.
 Even when trying to build Android apps, users must consider choosing premium app builders.

 Some new trends in mobile app monetization

 There are always new app monetization trends on the horizon.
-Here are a few trends currently changing the field –
+Here are a few trends currently shaping the field:

-- Native advertising – Native ads allow advertisers to publish ads within the framework of an app without disturbing the experience of an average user.
+- Native advertising is becoming popular – Native ads allow advertisers to publish ads within the framework of an app without disturbing the experience of an average user.
 They represent the future of advertising.
 People today are trained to avoid adverts.
 Native ads will allow advertisers to showcase their offering within the content of the ad itself.

 - Ad-free premium version – Many apps today serve ads as a way to monetize their content.
 They also offer users a way to avoid ads altogether by subscribing to the premium version.
-Many free apps are turning to this freemium model as a way to diversify their monetization strategy.
+Many free apps are turning to this freemium model to diversify their monetization strategy.